Efficient state transition algorithm with guaranteed optimality: Introduction

 \section{Introduction}

+\IEEEPARstart{M}{odern} systems engineering problems often involve complex optimization tasks spanning multiple stages of the system lifecycle, including design, analysis, and deployment.
+These problems are inherently characterized by nonlinearity, nonconvexity, high dimensionality, and uncertainty, thereby necessitating optimization methods that are both efficient and reliable to ensure satisfactory system performance.
+Intelligent optimization algorithms have been widely adopted as practical tools for solving complex optimization problems.
+However, most existing approaches, particularly those based on swarm intelligence and imitation learning, lack rigorous theoretical guarantees in terms of optimality, convergence, and controllability, thereby undermining their reliability in critical systems engineering applications.

-State transition algorithm (STA) is a novel intelligent optimization algorithm proposed in recent years \cite{zhou2019statistical,zhou2020principle}.
-In STA, a solution to an optimization problem is considered as a state, and an update of a solution is considered as a state transition.
-Unlike the majority of swarm intelligence optimization algorithms based on imitation learning and behavioral cloning \cite{tang2021review}, the STA is inspired by constructivism-based learning \cite{supena2021influence}.
-That is to say, in STA, it just acquires the essential knowledge and constructs the necessary components, including globality, optimality, rapidity, convergence and controllability, aiming to find a global or near-global optimal solution as soon as possible.
-In standard STA \cite{zhou2012state}, several state transformation operators are purposefully designed to generate candidate solutions.
-Specifically, the expansion transformation facilitates global search to ensure globality, while the rotation transformation supports local search to enhance optimality.
+The state transition algorithm (STA) is a constructivist learning-based intelligent optimization approach developed in recent years \cite{zhou2019statistical,du2025broad,dong2026learning}.
+In STA, each solution to an optimization problem is metaphorically treated as a state, and its iterative update is correspondingly defined as a state transition.
+Unlike the majority of swarm intelligence optimization algorithms based on imitation learning and behavioral cloning \cite{tang2021review}, the STA is inspired by constructivist learning \cite{supena2021influence}, which acquires the essential knowledge and constructs the necessary components, including globality, optimality, rapidity, convergence and controllability, aiming to find a global or near-global optimal solution as quickly as possible.
+In standard STA \cite{zhou2012state}, a set of diverse state transformation operators is specifically designed to generate candidate solutions to achieve this goal.
+Specifically, the expansion transformation facilitates global search to ensure globality, while the rotation transformation supports local search to enhance local optimality.
 Additionally, translation and axesion transformations are employed for heuristic search to improve rapidity.
 Furthermore, appropriate update strategies are implemented to ensure convergence.
 Moreover, each state transformation operator generates a regular neighborhood with an adjustable size, providing controllability.
-Due to its ease of understanding, convenience of use, as well as powerful search ability, it has found successfully applications in many practical engineering problems \cite{zhou2021hybrid, han2022stackelberg, lin2023data, dong2024novel, zhou2024multi,zhou2025interpretable}.
+Due to its ease of understanding, convenience of use, as well as powerful search ability, it has been successfully applied in a wide range of practical engineering problems \cite{zhou2025interpretable, li2026hybrid, chen2026knowledge, zhou2026evolutionary}.